Elgar case: Teltumbde visited US, Canada, Pak for furtherance of Maoist activities at international level, claims NIA | Law-Order

 Activist Anand Teltumbde, an accused in the Elgar Parishad-Maoist links case, used to visit countries like Canada, Pakistan and the USA to further the activities of CPI (Maoist) at the international level, the NIA told a special court here on Wednesday.

-The probe agency reiterated that Teltumbde (accused number 10) is a senior member of the CPI (Maoist) and working in urban areas, and claimed that there was evidence about the allocation of Rs 10 lakh by the CPI (Maoist) to him for his international campaign and visits for the furtherance of its agenda.
+Reiterating that Teltumbde (accused number 10) is a senior member of the CPI (Maoist) and working in urban areas, the agency also claimed that there was evidence about the allocation of Rs 10 lakh by the CPI (Maoist) to him for his international campaign and visits for the furtherance of its agenda.

 The National Investigation Agency (NIA) made these claims in its written reply to the discharge plea filed by the activist before the special court judge D E Kothalikar.